max4766/etelab_demo__route__nextjs/README.md

 Follow the pre-built roles such as 'route' that Next.js suggests.

 If you know how to make a SPA with React, you would take less time to build a project!

-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Learn More